santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Hand-Off-Process.md

 **APAC** - 7:00 - 16:00 UTC+8 (23:00 - 8:00 UTC)

-# Hand Off for Planned OOF
+# Handoff for Planned OOF

 ## One Week or Less

-Hand off is only necessary for critical or active cases, or cases where customers would like to meet during your time away.
-If you need to hand off cases for this time.
+Handoff is only necessary for critical or active cases, or cases where customers would like to meet during your time away.
+If you need to handoff cases for this time.
 1. Log good case notes before handoff.
 You may use our [Notes Guides](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki?wikiVersion=GBwikiMaster&_a=edit&pagePath=%2FBig%20Data%2FSupport%20Engineer%20Best%20Practices%2FCase%20Management%2FCase%20Hand%20Off%20Process&pageId=306262&anchor=hand-over-notes-template) as a template.
 Your notes should give the next engineer a full picture of the case even if a warm handoff cannot occur.

-2. Reach out to teammates to see if they are able to pick up any of the cases and perform a warm hand off.
+2. Reach out to teammates to see if they are able to pick up any of the cases and perform a warm handoff.

 3. Please **do not** just push batches of your case back to queue even if you are unable to find teammates to assist you.
 In this case, please reach out to your TA to inform them of any cases that will need help during your absence.